 Termination of Withholding

-Do not terminate the withholding until you receive official notification to stop.
+Do not terminate the withholding until you receive an official notification to do so.
 Official notification is not provided by an employee.
 Official notification is provided by the CSEA directly.
 If you have any questions regarding this, please contact the CSEA directly.

 Payments should be remitted within seven (7) days of the pay date

 Employers should deduct the amount specified on the income-withholding order from the employee’s earnings each pay period.
 The income-withholding order will state the amount that should be withheld based on a semimonthly, weekly, or biweekly pay cycle.
 If the specified amounts are not withheld and remitted immediately after each pay cycle, the employee may be in danger of falling behind in his or her monthly support obligation.

 Payments By Mail